fonzcc/fonz/readme.txt

 ------------------
 When Project is opened, transition image should not fade in, but should slide up with the rest of the bar, bottoms buttons can fade in after
-Add 100px padding between each project (maybe disable project after clears the view)
+Add 100px padding between each project (maybe disable project after clears the view) Reverse nav link colors (blue state should be gray, gray states should be blue)